 - Awarded a small grant in 1994 from the Oakland County CMH for “Para-Legal” services to assist families achieve more “Adult Home Help Services” benefits through the Family Independence Agency.

 - The mission and purposes of The Arc of Oakland County were reviewed during early 1993; at the same time, a professional revision of the By-Laws and Articles of Incorporation was completed by independent legal counsel.
 Board sub-committee work and staff time went into the effort; approved by The Arc Michigan; then voted on by the membership in attendance at the June 1993 Annual Meeting of The Arc of Oakland.
 Further revisions were approved in 2014.

 - About every five years, The United Way for Southeastern Michigan conducts an “Assist Visit” that explores in detail every facet of The Arc to determine that it is keeping to its mission statement, and is fiscally sound.
 The Arc of Oakland County last passed this “test” with flying colors during 2004.

 - Since the summer of 2001, The Arc of Oakland County has served as Fiscal Intermediary for individuals/families enrolled in Self-Determination.
-The Arc of Oakland County serves approximately 1,500 consumers.
+The Arc of Oakland County serves over 1,650 consumers.
 As Fiscal Intermediary, The Arc processes invoices and time sheets and respite vouchers on behalf of each consumer, help them monitor their individual budget, current PCP guidelines, and Medicaid law.
 The Arc staff works with the consumer, his/her family, and their MORC, Inc. supports coordinator to help them flex their budgeted dollars to further meet their needs while staying within the guidelines of the current PCP and medicaid.